Special Education

 Emphasis on the psychological and behavioral considerations involved in successfully forming and maintaining a collaborative consulting relationship.
 In-depth topics include self-management, personality style and versatility, starting the relationship, and establishing one's role with the group and individual.
 (Fall)

-SPED 6245.
+SPIE 6245.
 Collaborative Consultation II: The Process — 3 hrs.

 Provides in-depth understanding and beginning execution of a systematic model of collaborative consulting including four processes or sets of procedures for carrying out the model.
 Emphasis on planning, problem clarification and analysis, teaching and teacher strategy, presenting solutions, and dealing with teacher concerns and fears.
 (Spring)

-SPED 6254.
+SPIE 6254.
 Vocational and Transition Assessment of Individuals with Disabilities — 3 hrs.

 Assessment and application of techniques for professionals working with adolescents or adults with disabilities.
 Designed for those interested in vocational and transition programming for individuals with disabilities.
-Prerequisite(s): SPED 4151/5151 or consent of instructor.
+Prerequisite(s): SPIE 4151/5151 or consent of instructor.
 (Variable)

-SPED 6260.
+SPIE 6260.
 Special Education Law and Policy — 3 hrs.

-SPED 6278.
+SPIE 6278.
 Administration of Special Education — 3 hrs.

 Prepares administrators to plan programs for various areas of special education, select and evaluate personnel, provide instructional materials, interpret the program to the community, and be informed concerning legal provisions for special education.
 (Variable)

-SPED 6285.
-Readings in Special Education.
+SPIE 6285.
+Readings in Special and Inclusive Education.

 Advanced topical independent reading course organized around current topics in special and inclusive education.
 May be repeated.
 Prerequisite(s): written consent of instructor.
 (Variable)

-SPED 6286.
-Studies in Special Education.
+SPIE 6286.
+Studies in Special and Inclusive Education.

 Topical advanced and independent studies course in special and inclusive education.
 May be repeated.
 Prerequisite(s): written consent of instructor.
 (Variable)

-SPED 6289.
+SPIE 6289.
 Seminar — 3 hrs.

-SPED 6290.
+SPIE 6290.
 Practicum — 1-6 hrs.

 Requires written consent of department.
 May be repeated for maximum of 9 hours.
 (Fall and Spring)